A denial of parentage is a document signed by a person who swears they are NOT the biological parent of a minor child.

 Denials of parentage can only be signed by a person that was married to or in a union the child's biological mother when the child was born.
 This person is called the presumed parent.
 The same is true if the child was born within 300 days the parent was married to or in a union with the biological mother.

 By signing a denial of parentage, the presumed parent swears they are NOT the child's biological parent.
-An approved denial will prevent one's legal parentage from being established in the future, unless the denial is later challenged.
+An approved denial will prevent a person from becoming that child's legal parent in the future, unless it is successfully challenged.

 Only the child's presumed parent can sign a denial of parentage.
 For a denial to be approved, it must also be true that: